Calculating the Value of the Operating-Costs Benefit

 You can use work chart TP-41.C-V, Calculation of an Automobile Benefit, or either of the methods below to calculate the value of the operating-costs benefit.

 Under the basic calculation method, the operating-costs benefit related to the personal use of an automobile is $0.27 per kilometre for 2021 ($0.28 per kilometre for 2020).
 If an employee principally sells or leases automobiles, the benefit is $0.24 per kilometre for 2021 ($0.25 per kilometre for 2020).

 You can use the simplified calculation method if both of the following conditions are met:

 - The employee uses the automobile primarily (more than 50%) in the performance of his or her duties.

-- The employee notifies you in writing, before the end of the year, of their intention to use the simplified method to calculate the operating-costs benefit.
+- The employee notifies you in writing, before the end of the year, of his or her intention to use the simplified method to calculate the operating-costs benefit.

 Under this method, you calculate the operating-costs benefit at one-half of the reasonable amount that is the standby charge before deducting any amounts reimbursed by the employee for the standby charge.